-As enumerated above, the drastic reduction in impervious coverage allowed on the subject property as part of the B-5 Business zone allows more of the lands to be devoted to open space, buffers and setback areas.
+As enumerated above, the limited impervious coverage to be permitted on the subject property as part of the B-5 Corporate Business zone classification allows more of the lands to be devoted to open space, buffers and setback areas.
 Additionally, this reduction minimizes potential impacts to the existing wetlands areas and other environmentally-sensitive features.
+Finally, by restricting building height as proposed (i.e., below the tree line of the adjacent Palisades), such new zone designation will appropriately protect a significant historic resource.